Category Archives: Saxe-Coburg and Gotha

 The Koháry branch began with Ferdinand’s grandfather who married Princess Maria Antonia Koháry de Csábrág et Szitnya, who was Catholic.
 She was the daughter and heiress of one of the largest landowners in Hungary.
 Upon her father’s death in 1826, the couple inherited his estates and fortune, at which point her husband and the rest of the family converted to Roman Catholicism and added Koháry to the family name.

 Prince Ferdinand grew up in Vienna, where his father was a General in the Austrian military.
 He attended and graduated from the Theresianum Academy and became a Colonel in the Second Regiment of the Austrian Hussars, where he would remain until 1887.
 From a young age, he developed an interest in ornithology, entomology, and botany – subjects that fascinated him his entire life.
-During his schooling, he and his brother Ludwig August embarked on a scientific expedition on the Amazon River, after which Ferdinand published a study, ‘Description of Birds by Prince Ferdinand Saxe-Coburg and Gotha’ in 1884.
+During his schooling, Ferdinand and his brother Ludwig August embarked on a scientific expedition on the Amazon River, after which Ferdinand published a study, ‘Description of Birds by Prince Ferdinand Saxe-Coburg and Gotha’ in 1884.

-source: Wikipedia
+Ferdinand – source: Wikipedia

 Ferdinand and Maria Luisa, 1893. source: Wikipedia

-Knowing that establishing a royal house and ensuring the succession would be crucial in order to be recognized as sovereign, Ferdinand married Princess Maria Luisa of Bourbon-Parma on April 20, 1893.
+Knowing that establishing a royal house and ensuring the succession would be crucial, Ferdinand married Princess Maria Luisa of Bourbon-Parma on April 20, 1893.
 She was the daughter of Robert I, Duke of Parma and Princess Maria Pia of Bourbon-Two Sicilies.
 Ferdinand’s mother arranged the marriage before the couple had met each other.
 Despite Ferdinand’s complete disinterest in his wife, the couple had four children:

 The early years of Ferdinand’s reign brought Bulgaria to the forefront of the Balkan countries, primarily due to the efforts of Prime Minister Stefan Stambolov.
 However, Russia had severed diplomatic relations, and Alexander III, Emperor of All Russia was strongly opposed to recognizing Ferdinand as Prince.
 After Alexander’s death, his son Nicholas II, Emperor of All Russia, who was much more moderate, proposed a reconciliation providing that Ferdinand’s heir was raised in the Eastern Orthodox Church.
 Despite the feelings of Ferdinand’s Catholic family, he realized that formal recognition from Russia would be necessary before any European country would recognize him.
-On February 2, 1896, Ferdinand had his son Boris baptized in the Bulgarian Orthodox Church, with Tsar Nicholas II as a godparent.
+On February 2, 1896, Ferdinand had his son Boris baptized in the Bulgarian Orthodox Church with Nicholas II, Emperor of All Russia as a godparent.
 Soon after, Ferdinand was recognized as Prince of Bulgaria by the Sultan of the Ottoman Empire.
 Ferdinand quickly began to bring Bulgaria to the level of other European monarchies.

 Prince Ferdinand, c1897. source: Wikipedia